-Retail revenue of electric and gas utility service represent MGE's core business activities.
+Providing electric and gas utility service to retail customers represents MGE's core business activity.
 Tariffs are approved by the PSCW through a rate order and provide MGE's customers with the standard terms and conditions, including pricing terms.
 The performance obligation to deliver electricity or gas is satisfied over time as the customer simultaneously receives and consumes the commodities provided by MGE.
 MGE recognizes revenues as the commodity is delivered to customers.
-Meters are read on a systematic basis throughout the month based on established meter-reading schedules and the customer is subsequently billed for their services.
-At the end of the month, MGE accrues an estimate for the unbilled amount of commodities delivered to customers.
+Meters are read on a systematic basis throughout the month based on established meter-reading schedules and customers are subsequently billed for services received.
+At the end of the month, MGE accrues an estimate for unbilled commodities delivered to customers.
 The unbilled revenue estimate is based on daily system demand volumes, weather factors, estimated line losses, estimated customer usage by class, and applicable customer rates.